2022 ATP Finals – Doubles

 the doubles tennis title at the 2022 ATP Finals.
 It was their first ATP Finals title.
 Salisbury became the first Briton to win an ATP Finals doubles title.
-By staying undefeated, the champions also claimed $930,300, the biggest doubles payout in history.
+By staying undefeated, the champions also claimed $930,300, the biggest doubles payout in history at the time.

 Pierre-Hugues Herbert and Nicolas Mahut were the reigning champions, but did not qualify this year.

 Wesley Koolhof and Neal Skupski jointly secured the year-end individual doubles No. 1 ranking after winning their first round robin match.
 Ram was also in contention for the year-end top ranking at the beginning of the tournament.